 If you choose to use Alimentor to record your parenting activities, you will enjoy the benefits of using a dedicated tool, optimized to help parents going through divorce to keep written documentation.

-You can share your Alimentor records with others in two ways:
+You can share your Alimentor records with others in three ways:

 Routine and repetition is a good way to create a sense of safety.
 Even if the larger stuff seems hard to pin down at the beginning of your divorce process, try to agree on how you can temporarily divide parenting time and the costs of raising your children using the information you have collected so far.